 The Boarding Houses are also encouraged to train one other person to the Emergency First Aid at Work standard.
+The H&S Committee have agreed that this person should be a full time chef.

 To fulfil our requirement of all school trips having first aid trained personnel attending, a rolling programme of training almost all academic staff is in place.
-In most cases the gaining of this qualification takes place as part of the September training day and is organised by the H&S Officer and Deputy Head (Academic).
+In most cases the gaining of this qualification takes place as part of the September training day and is organised by the H&S Manager and Director of Studies (DoS).